Daksh4Code/FamConnect-Family-contacts-simplified/README.md

-# FamContact: Family contacts simplified
+# FamConnect: Family contacts simplified

 ## About my project

 **What will the application do?**

-- The *"FamContact"* software is designed to serve as a comprehensive family contact and associated event management system.
+- The *"FamConnect"* software is designed to serve as a comprehensive family contact and associated event management system.
 Users will have the ability to effortlessly add individuals to their database,